bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 - **Real-World Performance Metrics**: Live data on 70% code reduction, 65% faster integration, and infinite scalability
 - **Enterprise Use Case Gallery**: Recruitment automation, customer support, financial analysis, and content creation workflows
 - **A2A Interaction Models**: Hierarchical, peer-to-peer, multi-agent debate, and market-based coordination patterns
-- **Integration Framework Demo**: Step-by-step walkthrough of MCP×A2A implementation in LangGraph and other frameworks
+- **Integration Framework Demo**: Step-by-step walkthrough of MCP×A2A implementation in Azure AI Agents Framework and other frameworks

 ### Core Visualizations
 - **Agent Lifecycle Visual**: Interactive SVG-based visualization showing the complete cognitive cycle of AI agents from input processing to learning